 From Couch to 5K (part 1)

-[This two-part article appeared in the Nittany Valley Running Club Newsletter several years ago.]
+[This two-part article appeared in the Nittany Valley Running Club Newsletter about 10 years ago.
+It's been revised a few times over the years.]

 The Nittany Valley Running Club is committed to the “development” of young and adult athletes.
-We’ve certainly covered the young athletes with our Fall Youth Cross-Country Series, Kid’s Races, and our presence at the Youth All-Comer’s Meets.
-And experienced runners have numerous opportunities to develop their running abilities at adult All-Comer’s Meets, the Winter Indoor Mile Series, Thursday Track Workouts, and a panoply of races throughout the year.
+We’ve certainly covered the young athletes with our Fall Youth Cross-Country Series, Kid’s Races, the Nittany Track and Field Youth Club training program, and our presence at the Youth All-Comer’s Meets.
+And experienced runners have numerous opportunities to develop their running abilities at winter Indoor Mile Series, Thursday Track Workouts, and a panoply of races throughout the year.
 But the beginning adult runner needs just as much attention from the Club, and the guide presented here takes a step toward providing it.

 What Do You Want?